openxc/vi-firmware/docs/platforms/max32.rst

 AVR Programmer
 """"""""""""""
-In order to program the CAN translator, you need to install an AVR programmer.
+In order to program the VI, you need to install an AVR programmer.
 There are a number of free options that will work.

 *With MPIDE*